-Built in 1921, but vacant for the last two decades, this historic structure is now a state-of-the-art movie theatre.
-Detailed wall murals, classically-inspired architecture, and original light fixtures have been restored to recreate the atmosphere of the 1920s-era movie palace, but with all the amenities of 21st century technology.
+Classically-inspired architecture, woodwork, and original light fixtures have been restored to recreate the atmosphere of the 1920s-era silent movie palace, but with all the amenities of 21st century technology.
+The Capitol brings over 60,000 patrons to the Gordon Square Arts District per year.